isomerpages/moe-dazhongpri/_learner-excellence/Mathematics.md

 |---	|---	|---	|
 |  	|  	|  	|

+**_George Polya’s 4-Step Approach to Problem Solving_**: The S.T.E.P Thinking Routine was adopted from George Polya’s four-step approach for problem solving.
+It was intentionally created to scaffold our students’ critical and problem solving skills when tackling heuristics and problem sums.
+Students will make use of the four steps in the S.T.E.P Thinking Routine when solving Mathematics problems – **S**tudy the problem, **T**hink of a plan, **E**xecute the plan, **P**ause and reflect.
+The steps emphasize 4 key principles:

+\-        Understand the problem<br>
+\-        Devise a plan<br>
+\-        Carry out the plan<br>
+\-        Review/Extend

+The S.T.E.P Thinking Routine is incorporated into the design of our Progressive Approach to Teaching Heuristic and Skills (P.A.T.H.S) Package, a termly package that introduces two or three heuristic skills to students progressively.

 To develop our students to acquire and apply the necessary skills, concepts, processes, attitudes and metacognition towards learning Mathematics, the department carefully designs and plans suitable learning experiences (LEs) both in and out of the classroom.
 Such LEs help students to activate their learning and promote critical and inventive thinking.
 At suitable milestone checkpoints, we assess and monitor their learning.